davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 or underplated Farallon nappe cases, the stalled Monterey plate case creates more problems than it solves.

-In Figure \ref{neogene_sections}c we show the partially subducted terminus of the Monterey plate bounded to the east by the San Gregorio-Hosgri fault, based on our above discussion of the @fig:reconstructions reconstruction.
+In Figure \ref{fig:neogene_sections}c we show the partially subducted terminus of the Monterey plate bounded to the east by the San Gregorio-Hosgri fault, based on our above discussion of the @fig:reconstructions reconstruction.
 East of the fault lies the Nacimiento Franciscan complex and its tectonic veneer of Salinia